au-ts/libvmm/README.md

 For information on the project and how to use it, please see the [manual](docs/MANUAL.md).

+## Features

+This is a summary of what libvmm currently supports on each architecture, followed by the guest facilities it provides and current limitations.

+### ARM

+* Booting a default-configured Linux kernel with an initrd image.
+* Multicore guests (more than one VCPU) via PSCI.
+* Hardware-accelerated GIC virtualisation.

+### x86

+* ACPI implementation.
+* Booting a default-configured Linux kernel with an initrd image.
+* Booting any EFI guest via TianoCore OVMF firmware.
+* Software-virtualised APIC in xAPIC mode and single I/O APIC.

+### Guest facilities

+* VirtIO PCI transport, plus VirtIO MMIO transport on ARM.
+* Networking via virtIO Network, either through a NIC or Virtual Switch.
+* Storage via virtIO Block.
+* Console via serial passthrough, virtIO Console or in-guest methods (e.g. SSH).

+### Limitations

+* x86 guests are limited to a single VCPU.

 ## Supported platforms

 This library supports creating Linux VMs on these Microkit platforms: